Davfernandezz/Naves-Backend/README.md

 ## Database Schema📋
 <img width="1423" src="">

-    - Person - AccessS: A person can have multiple accesses.
+    - Person - Access: A person can have multiple accesses.
 One to one relationship many.

     - Room - Access: A room can have multiple entrances.
 One to many relationship.